Link Between Sleep Apnea And REM Sleep

 Treatments For Sleep Apnea and REM Sleep Disorders

 The best treatment for obstructive sleep apnea continues to be PAP therapy.
 Using a CPAP machine patients receive a steady flow of pressurized air through a mask to help keep the airway open while they sleep.
-With no interruptions to breathing during the night due to the airway closing, the patient can achieve the deepest stages of sleep including REM sleep.
+With no interruptions to breathing during the night due to the airway closing, the patient can achieve all stages of the sleep cycle properly.
 For REM sleep disorders specifically, your doctor may also recommend medications if PAP therapy is not enough.

 Key Takeaways